 For the adult roles, I attached Sean Young, Fred Willard, Robert Davi and others.

 Create Your Business Plan And Budget

-Since then, I have also put together a business plan and budget and am now getting some real interest from production companies.
+Since then, I have also Film Business Plan and budget and am now getting some real interest from production companies.
 Nothing is final yet, but I’m optimistic I will find funding and go into production sometime this year.

 – – –